What is operability, how does it promote resilience, and how does building operability into your applications drive

-With IT As A Cost Centre, Plan happens in a Product department and Build-Run happens in an IT department.
+With IT As A Cost Centre, Plan happens in a Product department, and Build and Run happens in an IT department.
 IT will have separate Delivery and Operations groups, with competing goals:

 - Delivery will be responsible for building features

-- Operations will be responsible for running services
+- Operations will be responsible for running applications

 Delivery and Operations will consist of functionally-oriented teams of specialists.
 Delivery will have multiple development teams.
-Operations will have Database, Network, and Server teams to administer resources, a Service Transition team to check operational readiness prior to launch, and a Production Support team to respond to live incidents.
+Operations will have Database, Network, and Server teams to administer resources, a Service Transition team to check operational readiness prior to launch, and one or more Production Support teams to respond to live incidents.

 Siloisation causes Discontinuous Delivery

 In High Velocity Edge, Dr. Steven Spear warns over-specialisation leads to siloisation, and causes functional areas to “operate more like sovereign states”.
 Delivery and Operations teams with orthogonal priorities will create multiple handoffs in a technology value stream.
 A handoff means waiting in a queue for a downstream team to complete a task, and that task could inadvertently produce more upstream work.

 Robustness breeds inoperability

 Most IT cost centres try to achieve reliability by Optimising For Robustness, which means prioritising a higher Mean Time Between Failures (MTBF) over a lower Mean Time To Repair (MTTR).
-This is based on the idea a production environment is a complicated system, in which homogeneous service processes have predictable, repeatable interactions, and failures are preventable.
+This is based on the idea a production environment is a complicated system, in which homogeneous application processes have predictable, repeatable interactions, and failures are preventable.